ntn-x2/Indy_Public_Pool/README.md

-# Indy_Testbed_Setup
+# Indy Distributed Testbed Setup

-A series of scripts to ease the setup of an [Indy](https://www.hyperledger.org/projects/hyperledger-indy) pool, that can run either locally or over the Internet.
+A series of scripts to ease the setup of an [Indy](https://www.hyperledger.org/projects/hyperledger-indy) pool that can run either locally or over the Internet.

 ## Purpose

-The purpose of the repo is to allow entities and/or organizations to setup a shared network of trustees, stewards and nodes (according to prior agreements) in a very intuitive manner.
+The purpose of the repo is to allow entities and/or organizations to setup a shared network of trustees, stewards and nodes (according to prior agreements) in a straightforward manner.

 The final result is a pool of validator nodes run in Docker containers, that produce content (e.g., logs and ledger data) available to the host machine through volumes mounting.